-Contributions: Contributions, including unconditional promises to give, are reported as revenues in the period received or pledged.
 Contributions to be received after one year are discounted using an appropriate rate, which articulates with the collection period of the respective pledge.
 Amortization of the discount is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any.
-Contributions of assets, other than cash, including goods and services, are recorded at their estimated fair value at the date of contribution.

-Contributions receivable of \$325,040 and \$50,873 at September 30, 2023 and 2022, respectively, are comprised of two and three donors, respectively.
+Contributions receivable of \$450,614 and \$325,040 are comprised of ten and two donors at September 30, 2024 and 2023, respectively.
 The Foundation has not experienced, nor does it anticipate, any losses with respect to such accounts.

-At September 30, 2023 and 2022, the Foundation's contribution receivables are due within one year.
+At September 30, 2024 and 2023, the Foundation's contribution receivables are due within one year.
 An allowance is recorded for estimated uncollectible contributions based on management's review of individual accounts.
-As of September 30, 2023, and 2022, no reserve was deemed necessary.
+As of September 30, 2024 and 2023, no reserve was deemed necessary.

-Program Service Fees: Revenues derived from program service fees are related to various trainings held by the Foundation.
-The sole performance obligation is to hold the training and revenue is recognized at the point in time in which the training occurs.
+Program Service Fees: Revenues derived from program service fees are related to various trainings held by the Foundation, as well as revenue from recruitment projects.
+The sole performance obligation is to hold the training and recruitment effort.
+Revenue is recognized at the point in time in which the training occurs or in accordance with the specifics stated in the award recruitment contracts.